 Our presumption is that there should not be romantic relationships between students and teachers.
 Such relationships are almost never a good idea, and generally have wide-ranging, unpredictable effects on the harmony of the Sangha.

 When a sangha teacher becomes aware of possible romantic intentions with a student they are asked to bring this circumstance to their teacher, seeking guidance and advice.

 If, after this reflection, the sangha teacher intends to pursue or act on the relationship they must meet with both their teacher and at least one member of the elders council.
-After these meetings the teacher’s teacher and the member of the elders council form a discernment committee, and shall meet independant of the Sangha teacher to form an assessment of the situation for the board.
+After these meetings the teacher’s teacher and the member of the elders council form a discernment committee, and shall meet independent of the Sangha teacher to form an assessment of the situation for the board.
 This assessment shall include whether the discernment committee sees any possibility of supporting this relationship, and maintaining sangha harmony.
 If so, they shall advise on how this can be done.
 The board reserves the right of final decision on this matter.

 If the teacher decides to pursue the relationship, without Board consent, the consequences may include: dismissal of the teacher, asking a member of the couple to leave the sangha, or a leave of absence for the sangha teacher.

-Insofar as the challenge relates to power and trust; a teacher is member of the AZC leadership who has a practice discussion relationship with a student.
+Insofar as the challenge relates to power and trust: a teacher is member of the AZC leadership who has a practice discussion relationship with a student.